sunfounder/newton-lab-kit/docs/source/pyproject/py_74hc595_4dig.rst

             display_number(counter)

-**Understanding the Code**

-#.
-Multiplexing:

-   * The code rapidly cycles through each digit, updating one at a time.
-   * Because this happens quickly (each digit is displayed for about 5 milliseconds), our eyes perceive all digits as being displayed simultaneously.

-#.
-Timing with utime:

-   * ``utime.ticks_ms()`` provides the current time in milliseconds.
-   * We use ``utime.ticks_diff()`` to calculate the difference between the current time and the last update.
-   * When the difference reaches 1000 milliseconds (1 second), we increment the counter.

-#.
-Displaying Numbers:

-   * The number is broken down into individual digits.
-   * Each digit is displayed in its corresponding position.
-   * The ``SEGMENT_CODES`` array provides the segment patterns for each digit.

 **Experimenting Further**

-* **Add a Reset Button**: Connect a button to the Pico to reset the counter when pressed.
+* Add a Reset Button:

+  Connect a button to the Pico to reset the counter when pressed.

+* Display Different Data:

-* **Display Different Data**: Modify the code to display sensor readings, such as temperature or light levels.
+  Modify the code to display sensor readings, such as temperature or light levels.

+* Adjust Display Brightness:

-* **Adjust Display Brightness**: Change the utime.sleep_ms(5) delay in the display_digit function to adjust how long each digit is displayed, affecting brightness.
+  Change the ``utime.sleep_ms(5)`` delay in the ``display_digit`` function to adjust how long each digit is displayed, affecting brightness.

+* Create a Stopwatch:

-* **Create a Stopwatch**:Implement start, stop, and reset functionality to use the display as a stopwatch.
+  Implement start, stop, and reset functionality to use the display as a stopwatch.

 **Conclusion**